 NZIPA has 5 membership categories to which members belong.

 - Fellowship - members who are registered as a patent attorney, and who are resident and entitled to practise in New Zealand, as well as being of good repute.

 - Honorary Membership - this is for distinguished individuals, who from their contribution to advancing the objects of the Institute, deserve this high honour.

-- Student Membership - members who are not qualified as a patent attorney, but who are employed as a trainee patent by a registered patent attorney.
+- Student Membership - members who are not qualified as a patent attorney, but who are studying for qualifications as a patent attorney or as an Australian trade mark attorney.

 - Non-resident Membership - members who are IP practitioners outside New Zealand, and ex-Fellows who are no longer resident in New Zealand